What Is a Venture Capitalist?

 Is There a Venture Capitalist in Your Business's Future?

 Because these venture capital firms want higher return rates than other investments such as the stock market provide, they typically invest in promising startup or young businesses that have a high potential for growth but are also high risk.
-VC firms typically invest in business sectors such as IT, bio-pharmaceuticals, clean technologies, semiconductors, etc.
+Venture capital firms typically invest in business sectors such as IT, bio-pharmaceuticals, clean technologies, semiconductors, etc.

 Why Businesses Look for Venture Capitalists